Project

 I think we should define our own snprintf() wrapper that hides this platform specific difference.
 Always terminating the string definitely is the more secure way; I think that should be the behavior on all platforms.

-#3 Updated by danij almost 15 years ago
+#3 Updated by danij over 15 years ago

 Agreed.
 That sounds like the best course of action to me.

-#4 Updated by skyjake almost 15 years ago
+#4 Updated by skyjake over 15 years ago

 I committed the functions in rev 6668.
 Danij, I trust you can finish the implementation on Windows?